sjaks/install/README.md

 5. Run `./bin/gnome_install.sh`.

 ### Additional theming

-#### Shell theme
-Changing the Gnome shell theme automagically is not possible because to make changes, the user needs to logout.
-1. After running the Gnome installer, reload Gnome Shell: `Alt+F2`, type `r` and press Enter.
-2. Enable `User themes` in `gnome-tweak-tool`.
-3. Restart `gnome-tweak-tool` and enable the shell theme.

 #### Spotify
 In order to make Spotify follow the Nord GTK theme, Spicetify-CLI has to be used.